bboreham/weave/docs/ipam.md

 Nodes are told the universe - the IP range from which all allocations are made - when starting up.
 Each node must be given the same range.

+At start-up, nobody owns any address range.
 We deal with concurrent start-up through a process of leader election.
 In essence, the node with the highest id claims the entire universe for itself, and then other nodes can begin to request ranges from it.

-When a node starts up, it initialises the CRDT to just an empty ring.
-It then waits for ring updates and/or commands.
-Until a node receives a command to allocate or claim an IP address, it does not care what else is going on, but it does need to keep track of it.

-When a node first receives such a command, it consults its map.
-If it sees any other nodes that *do* claim to have some tokens, then it proceeds with normal allocation [see above].
-Otherwise, if no such update has been received (i.e. we've either received no update or only updates with an empty ring), then the node starts a leader election.
-If this node has the highest id, then the node claims the entire universe for itself, inserting one token at the beginning of the ring, and broadcasts the ring.

-If it sees that another node has the highest ID, it sends a message to that node proposing that it be leader.
-A node receiving such a message proceeds as above: only if it sees no other nodes with tokens and it sees itself as the node with the highest ID does it take charge.

-Note that the chosen leader can be a node other than the one with the overall highest id.
-This happens in the event a node with a higher id starts up just as another node has made the decision to become leader.
-That is ok, as long as the new node hasn't already run its own leader election.
+An election is triggered by some peer being asked to allocate or claim an address.

+If a peer elects itself as leader, then it can respond to the request directly.

+However, if the election is won by some different peer, then the peer that has the request must wait until the leader takes control before it can request space.

+The peer that triggered the election sends a message to the peer it has elected.
+That peer then re-runs the election, to avoid races where further peers have joined the group and come to a different conclusion.

 Failures:
 - two nodes that haven't communicated with each other yet can each decide to be leader
   -> this is a fundamental problem: if you don't know about someone
      else then you cannot make allowances for them.
-     [To improve matters, nodes could wait for a bit to see if more peers arrive before running an election.
-Also, we could look at the command-line parameters supplied to Weave, and wait longer in the case that we have been asked to connect to someone specific.]
 - prospective leader dies before sending map
   -> This failure will be detected by the underlying Weave peer
      topology.
 The node requiring space will re-try, re-running the leadership election across all connected peers.
-     [Currently, re-try is triggered by gossip arriving, or another command.
-It is possible for neither to happen.]

 ## Node shutdown